 Vietnam is known for its heritage sites and natural beauty.
-With places like Hanoi and Ho Chi Minh City, the country has a lot of things to offer to its travelers.
+With places like Hanoi and Ho Chi Minh City, the country has a lot of things to offer to its travellers.
 Exploring this beautiful country doesn’t have to cause a deep dent in your pocket.
 We have come up with a list of exciting activities in Vietnam that you can do for free.

 P.S.
 If you’re still undecided which parts of the country to cover, check our list of 12 Vietnam destinations that should not be missed!